Skip to Content

 Bowl of black bean and corn salsa with jars of salsa in the background

-You could make this salsa and eat it fresh.
-Simply use canned beans and canned corn and heat thoroughly before serving.
+If you prefer fresh salsa, use canned beans and corn, and heat thoroughly before serving.

-This salsa is not spicy, it’s quite mild.
-If you want to add spice, leave the seeds in the hot peppers when chopping.
+This salsa is mild, but if you like it spicy, leave the seeds in the hot peppers when chopping.

-Once opened, the salsa needs to be refrigerated and used within one week.
+Once opened, the salsa should be refrigerated and used within one week.

 More Salsa Recipes to Try Next Time: